-Discernment and deliberative action about virtues, including handling situations where virtues conflict or collide effectiveness.
+Different strategies and interventions in the field of character education target different components and require different methods of evaluating effectiveness.
 The more of those components that have been cultivated successfully, the more likely it is that the pupil can master the whole virtue.
 Character educators need not, therefore, feel disheartened even if they only see progress in some components of virtue at any particular time in the educational process.